brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

         TextView textView;
     }

-or, what important for library modules (`aar` files), you can pass only ID as a string:
+or, what is important for library modules (`aar` files), you can pass only ID as a string:

     :::java
     class SampleActivity extends BaseActivity {